hiveeyes/arduino/README.rst

 Or simply copy the needed sketch into your Arduino IDE.

 ========================================
-Setup inotool - using phytons virtualenv
+Setup inotool - using Pythons virtualenv
 ========================================
 ::